Beyond Akeela College Transition Program FAQ

-- Why should I send my teen on a camp & travel program?Beyond Akeela is the best place for older teens to become more resilient and confident, gain a greater sense of independence, and experience meaningful success.
+- Why should I send my teen to a college transition program?Beyond Akeela is the best place for older teens to become more resilient and confident, gain a greater sense of independence, and experience meaningful success in a college setting.
 There is no better way to prepare for life after high school than to live independently and away from home, with the assistance of trained advisors, in a safe and supportive community.
 The program pushes campers out of their comfort zone, and allows them to practice life skills while adapting to new environments.
 For many teens wither Asperger’s, ASD, and NLD, the social transition to college and maintaining healthy habits is the biggest challenge for them, not academics.
 We focus our support of Beyond Akeela teens on their social-emotional readiness for life beyond high school.

-- How long are is Beyond Akeela?Beyond Akeela is a three and a half week long program.
-We believe that 23 days is the perfect amount of time to spend at camp and traveling with peers.
-While it is short enough to alleviate much of participants’ potential anxiety about being away from home, there’s enough time for teens to adjust and then really thrive in their new environment, taking advantage of all that Beyond Akeela has to offer.
+- How long is Beyond Akeela?Beyond Akeela is just under a three week program.
+While it is short enough to alleviate much of participants’ potential anxiety about being away from home, there’s enough time for teens to adjust and then thrive in their new environment, taking advantage of all that Beyond Akeela has to offer.
 Two and half weeks are spent on campus, and our last few days are spent traveling on the road.

 - Will you help me prepare my teen to go away this summer?We are committed to working together with parents to prepare their teenagers for a great experience with Beyond Akeela.
-Through our application process, we’ll get to know your child and your family really well.
+Through our application process, we’ll get to know your teen and your family really well.
 Once we’ve all decided that Beyond Akeela is a great fit for him or her, we will send lots of information about what to expect.
 We know that for most Beyond Akeela participants, this helps them feel less anxious about trying something new.
-We share descriptions of the itinerary and even lay out exactly how the arrival day plays out.
-We’ll even introduce him or her to another teenager who will be on the same trip, so they have a friend even before summer arrives!
+We share descriptions of the program and even lay out exactly how the arrival day plays out.
+We’ll introduce him or her to another teenager who will be on the same trip, so they have a friend even before summer arrives!
 We encourage you to look through the rest of our website with your teen to help him or her develop a good understanding of what to expect from the summer.
 We are here to help, so please send us any questions you or your teen have!

-- What kind of contact will I have with the directors?The Beyond Akeela Director, who travels with the program at all times, will be your main point of contact throughout the summer.
+- What kind of contact will I have with the directors?The Beyond Akeela Directors and a Head Counselor will be your main points of contact throughout the summer.
 They will keep you updated regularly on your teen’s successes and partner with you when there are questions or concerns.
-Of course, Debbie and Eric Sasson, Camp Akeela’s on-site directors, are always available to speak with you should you have any questions or concerns.

-- Who are the staff members that will be taking care of my teen?The Beyond Akeela Director is a professional with multiple years experience working with this population, and is supported by a team of Beyond Akeela counselors (who we call “advisors”).
+- Who are the staff members that will be taking care of my teen?Kevin and Kristin Trimble, the Beyond Akeela Directors, are camp professionals with 10+ years experience working with Akeela’s population.
+They are supported by a team of Beyond Akeela counselors (who we call “advisors”).
 Advisors have prior experience with teens with Asperger’s, ASD, and NLD, and have received extensive training on leading trips for this specific group of teenagers.
-A Vermont licensed nurse also accompanies the team, to help with any health care concerns and to distribute medication.
-We maintain about a 3:1 staff to camper ratio on the trip.
+A licensed registered nurse also accompanies the team, to help with any health care concerns and to distribute medication.
+We maintain about a 3:1 staff to camper ratio.

-- Can I talk to my teen when he/she is at camp?After your teen has had a few days to adjust to being on the road, a phone call can be scheduled through Kevin and Kristin.
+- Can I talk to my teen when he/she is at camp?After your teen has had a few days to adjust to being at camp, a phone call can be scheduled through Kevin and Kristin.
 You will also be able to send emails back and forth with your child.

 - How do you handle bullying?Bullying on Beyond Akeela is not acceptable.
 We work very hard to help everyone on the trip feel a strong connection to their new community.
 Part of that connection involves respect for themselves, their shared space and each other.
 If anyone ever feels that they are not being treated with respect and understanding, we dedicate all of our energies towards effectively resolving that situation.

-- How do you teach social skills on Beyond Akeela?Making friends, developing self-confidence, achieving independence, and treating others with kindness and compassion… these outcomes explicitly drive everything that happens on Beyond Akeela.
+- How do you teach social skills and life skills at Beyond Akeela?Making friends, developing self-confidence, achieving independence, and treating others with kindness and compassion… these outcomes explicitly drive everything that happens on Beyond Akeela.
 However, we also know that teens come on the journey to have fun — not for social skills training!
-Luckily, traveling with peers provided endless opportunities for real-life, in-the-moment social success.
+Our socially engaging program and curriculum provides endless opportunities for real-life, in-the-moment social success.
 We work on social skills while campers are enjoying a program designed for teens.

-- How will this program prepare my teen for life after high school?What better way to learn life skills than to explicitly practice them every day!
+- How will this program prepare my teen for life after high school?What better way to learn prepare for college than to live on a college campus!
 Teens will cook for themselves, do their own laundry, and manage a budgeted amount of spending money.
-They will practice independently managing their morning and night time routines, time management skills.
+They will independently manage their morning and night time routines and hone their time management skills.
 Each age group of Beyond Akeela teens experiences a college/job readiness curriculum that is catered to their specific grade.
-Of course, they will have the support of adult advisors throughout the trip to help them develop these skills.
+Of course, they will have the support of advisors throughout the program to help them develop these skills.

-- Who will provide my teen with medical care?We have a Vermont licensed nurse on staff and will be responsible for dispensing all medication.
-Prior to opening day, the nurse orients the staff on the various medical needs of each teen, as well as nearby emergency care facilities for each destinations on the trip.
+- Who will provide my teen with medical care?We have a licensed registered nurse on staff and will be responsible for dispensing all medication.
+Prior to opening day, the nurse orients the staff on the various medical needs of each teen, as well as nearby emergency care facilities near campus and for each destination on our trips.

-- How do we apply?Apply online or call us toll free at 866-680-4744.
+- How do we apply?Apply online or call us at 617-882-2267.
 There is no deposit or commitment required to apply and the initial application takes just a few minutes to submit.
-Subsequently, we will request additional application information from you, your child and the professionals who are currently involved in your child’s life.
+Subsequently, we will request additional application information from you, your child and the professionals who are currently involved in your teen’s life.
 Once we have had an opportunity to review your entire application, we will contact you to follow up.